This post may contain affiliate links. Please read our disclosure policy.

 - Baking soda: Baking soda is very helpful to give cookies that soft but crunchy texture.

-How To Make These Gluten-Free Cookies
+How To Make Flourless Peanut Butter Protein Cookies

+Bake: Bake the cookies in the preheated oven for 10 minutes or until the cookie edges are brown.
 Once fully baked, allow the cookies to sit on the pan for five minutes, then transfer them to a cooling rack.
 Repeat the process with the remaining dough.
+Enjoy warm with a chilled glass of milk!

 Frequently Asked Questions

-You can easily use a chopped chocolate bar filled with milk chocolate with almonds or opt for white chocolate mixed with a candy cane or peppermint.
+You can easily use a chopped chocolate bar filled with milk chocolate with almonds, or opt for white chocolate mixed with a candy cane or peppermint.

 - Cookie Dough Fudge Recipe